Sleep in style: new hotels and places to stay in the UK

-There will be a double celebration on 17 May at the five-star Glenapp Castle in Ayrshire, Scotland.
-Not only will the 17-bedroom Relais & Chateaux hotel reopen for business but its new penthouse apartment - The Endeavour - will also officially launch.
+There was a double celebration on 17 May at the five-star Glenapp Castle in Ayrshire, Scotland.
+Not only did the 17-bedroom Relais & Chateaux hotel reopen for business but its new penthouse apartment - The Endeavour - also officially launched.
 A conversion of the castle’s entire top floor, the penthouse provides more than 4,500 sq ft of luxurious accommodation and features four bedrooms and four bathrooms.

 Other facilities include a lounge with dining room for up to 16 guests, a media room with seating for 12, sauna, library, a games room, a private lift, and a personal treatment room for massages and beauty treatments.
 It also has its own kitchen dining room and is able to be offered on an exclusive and private basis with a full butler service and private chef.
 Guests can book the whole floor of The Endeavour from £2,950 in the winter months (November to March) and £3,950 in the summer months (April to October) per night on a B&B basis.